 Reading with Relevance guides students and teachers through the process of understanding diverse experiences of those whose lives and identities are different from their own.
 Diverse books are used as “mirrors and windows” allowing students to see themselves, their identities, and their cultures reflected in literature.

-FOCUS: In this hour, we will dive into planning for equitable, high-quality ELA teaching and learning to ready educators for their classrooms.
+FOCUS: This hour dives into planning for equitable, high-quality ELA teaching and learning to ready educators for their classrooms amidst blended & distance learning uncertainty.

 EQUITY & ANTI-RACISM RESOURCES